How to Testify

 If multiple township officials are testifying from your township, the chair of the committee may ask that only one person testify and summarize the position of all.
 Prior to the hearing, designate one spokesperson in case this request is made.

-For more information, contact Heidi Fought, OTA director of governmental affairs, at 614-863-0045 or email@example.com.
+For more information, contact Marisa Myers, OTA Director of Governmental Affairs, at 614-863-0045 or email@example.com.